integralfx/MemTestHelper/DDR4 OC Guide.md

   | 3600 - 4000 | 1.20 - 1.25 |
   | 4000 - 4200 | 1.25 - 1.30 |
   | 4200 - 4400 | 1.30 - 1.35 |
-  * VCCIO should generally be 50mV lower than VCCSA and running 1.4V VCCSA + 1.35V VCCSA is acceptable as an upper limit.
+  * VCCIO should generally be 50mV lower than VCCSA and running 1.4V VCCSA + 1.35V VCCIO is acceptable as an upper limit.
+  * Safe voltages on ADL are not known at the moment due to it being fairly new.
+1.25V-1.35V VCCSA has not been proven to show considerable degradation.
   * With more DIMMs and/or dual-rank DIMMs, you may need higher VCCSA and VCCIO than suggested (1.4V daily max unlesss extreme overclocking).
 * tRCD and tRP are linked, meaning if you set tRCD 16 but tRP 17, both will run at the higher timing (17).
 This limitation is why many ICs don't do as well on Intel and why B-die is a good match for Intel.
   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both of them to the higher value.